koraybolat/OptimazeClient/README.md

 # OptimazeClient

-For running the project you must extract the web.rar and Library.rar folder inside this folder.
+For running the project you must extract the web.rar and Library.rar files inside this folder.